AMOS-NextHMI/meta/Presentation.md

 ## What is Android Automotive

 - New Operation System from Google
-- Android Based
+- Android Based for Cars
-- For Cars
 - not to be confused with Android Auto
-- First Car is the Polestar 1 from Volvo coming later this year
+- first Car is the Polestar 2 from Volvo coming later this year
 - The Car View only supports Media Apps with Messenger Apps are on its way

 ## Goal of the project

-- gain expierience with android Automotive
+- gain expierience with Android Automotive
 - create three Apps and a Launcher
 - summarize limitations and opportuinites of the platform
 - work together with IAV